ubccr/coldfront/README.md

 directories specified.
 Like the source flag above, comma separate multiple files or directories to omit.

-  - For example, the following command will ignore all migration files and only measure code the statistics directory.
+  - For example, in the following command will ignore all migration files and only measure code the statistics directory.
     ```
     coverage run --omit=*/migrations/* --source=coldfront/core/statistics/ manage.py test coldfront.core.statistics.tests